alexandreb09/Sentinel-Cloud-Masking/readme.md

   2. Process the Cloud Masking process  by running the `Cloud_masking\cloud_masking_process.py` file (Python side).
 	  - This script is iterating over all the image (from GEE Sentinel2 dataset) matching the time and area constraints defined in `Cloud_masking\parameters.py` file.
-	  - Each image is exported to **Google Earth Engine memory as an Asset**.
+	  - Each image is exported to **Google Earth Engine storage as an Asset**.
 One task is assigned to each image.
 	  - **Restrictions** :
 	    - **The number of tasks** running at the same time is limited to **3000**.
 The parameters `nb_task_max` (in parameters file) defines the maximum number of tasks running at the same time.
 The script is updating the tasks list every 30s.
 	    - **The number of assets** stockable in GEE is limited to **10 000** assets (and a total memory of 250 Go).
 If you want to process more than 10000 images, refers to the section [Handle limitation](#handle-gee-limitations).

-**NOTE**: If the script stops for any reason (GEE restrictions, user stops process...), the `logs\logs.log` file provides informations on which images have been proceeded.
+**NOTE**: If the script fails or is stoped for any reasons (GEE restrictions, user stops process...), the `logs\logs.log` file provides informations on which images have been proceeded.
  - At the same time the `Cloud_masking\cloud_masking_process.py` script is running, a `xlsx` file is creating saving all the images proceeded.
 The default location is `Cloud_masking\current_status.xlsx`.
 This file contains for each rows (image) the current state (task running, completed, waiting...).
-This file is really important to avoid looping over images that do not intersect the `land_geometry`.
+This file is important to avoid looping over images that do not intersect the `land_geometry`.
  - If the script fails, the currrent state of the task is lost.
 The `.xlsx` file becomes **inconsistent**.
-The safer way to repare it is:
+The safer way to repare it is do one of the below:
- 	- to wait till the current tasks finish and, then,  set the "`Result`" column to `COMPLETED`.
+ 	- wait till the current tasks finish and, then,  set the "`Result`" column to `COMPLETED`.
 The script can then be rerun.
-	- OR to cancel all the current running tasks.
-Then you can cloud masking process could be rerun.
+	- cancel all the current running tasks.
+Then, the cloud masking process could be run again.
 To cancel all the running task, you can cancel them from the Web interface (tab task) or by running the `cancelAllTask()` methods from the `Cloud_masking/Utils/utils_tasks.py` file.
-- It's also possible to pass some images to ignore through the `image_to_exclude` argument in `process_and_store_to_GEE` function from `Cloud_masking\cloud_masking_process.py` file.
+- Some specific images might be ignored using the `image_to_exclude` argument in `process_and_store_to_GEE` function from `Cloud_masking\cloud_masking_process.py` file.
+This parameters is useful to ignore images exported outside GEE.

 ## Handle GEE limitations
 - Number of asset restriction: